wilpert/RusPhonetizer/README.md

 *RusPhonetizer* depends on the following software packages:

 - [OpenFST](http://www.openfst.org/twiki/bin/view/FST/WebHome): used by Phonetisaurus, Thrax, and the Transcribe tool (see below).
-Tested with version 1.4.1.
+Tested with version 1.5.4.
 - [OpenGrm Thrax Grammar Development Tools](http://openfst.cs.nyu.edu/twiki/bin/view/GRM/Thrax): needed to compile the grammar rules.
-Tested with version 1.1.0.
+Tested with version 1.2.2.
 - [The WFST-driven Phoneticizer Phonetisaurus](https://github.com/JosefNovak/Phonetisaurus): required to build and use the stress prediction model.
-An update is in the works that will reduce the memory requirements for the alignment step.
+Tested with version 0.8a (https://www.dropbox.com/s/154q9yt3xenj2gr/phonetisaurus-0.8a.tgz)

 The compiler needs to be C++11 compliant.